pisekpiskovec/Titel_WinForm/README.md

 | Open Picture            | Ctrl+Alt+O   |
 | File Name From Tags     | Ctrl+D       |
 | Reset Window's Position | Ctrl+Alt+F6  |

-## Even YOU can help me.

-Do you want to help me to improve Titel and don't know where to start?
-Well, I have the solution to that problem.
-The best way to improve Titel is by submitting new features, finding bugs and translating the program to your language.

-[Here](https://github.com/pisekpiskovec/Titel_WinForm/blob/master/transl_table.xlsx)'s the translation table ←.